-1) Make a personalized experience: Instead, of a normal cold mail you can send a targeted blog post to your SEO client describing what they are doing wrong and how can you fix as well improve on it.
-It is a kind of personalized sale message to your SEO clients.
+Instead of a normal cold mail, you can send a targeted blog post to your SEO client describing what they are doing wrong and how you can fix as well improve on it.
+It is a kind of personalized sales message to your SEO clients.

 For Example, Neil Patel, the co-founder of KISSMetrics and CrazyEgg, wrote a post on Link.com, a visual search company in 2006 about the SEO mistakes they were making.
 It got the attention of the CEO and the marketing team of the company.
-A few hours later the founder of Like.com gave the contract to him (Fig1)
+A few hours later, the founder of Like.com gave the contract to him.

-2) Teardowns: It can be a way to give your expert-take on other digital marketers.
+It can be a way to give your expert-take on other digital marketers.
 It is an effective way to let your SEO clients aware of all the players in the market and how they are doing the task.
-The purpose is not to highlight their mistakes but to give a well-rounded expert view about their working as well as showcasing how you would have done if you were given the task.
+The purpose is not to highlight their mistakes but to give a well-rounded expert view of their working as well as showcase how you would have done if you were given the task.

-For Eg. Samuel Hulick a consultant from UserOnboard, did a teardown on a social media sharing platform -Buffer.
-(Fig 2)
+For example, Samuel Hulick, a consultant from UserOnboard, did a teardown on a social media sharing platform, Buffer.

-In this teardown, he showcased his knowledge on the concept.
+In this teardown, he showcased his knowledge of the concept.
 You can also write on your blog in a similar way showcasing your in-depth knowledge about the segment.

-3) Doing SEO on your own website: Create a keyword list and optimize your website content properly.
-To ensure the quality of your website you can use Google Search Quality Evaluator Guidelines.
-(2) You can improve the ranks of your SEO with blogging, social media posting, and guest posting too.
-(Fig 3)
+Create a keyword list and optimize your website content properly.
+To ensure the quality of your website, you can use Google Search Quality Evaluator Guidelines.
+You can improve the ranks of your SEO with blogging, social media posting, and guest posting too.

-4) Networking and Forums: This is a reliable way to get SEO clients.
+This is a reliable way to get SEO clients.
 Doing networking through BNI meetings and LeTip International gives you the advantage of being part of a professional group where members refer people to other business members.
-The first two meetings are free, later you can take a membership.
+The first two meetings are free, but later you can take a membership.
 If you are savvy enough to talk about your brand, then you will surely get new clients by attending it.
-Meetup.com, on the other hand, is a platform where you can tailor finding the clients you want to work with and find the information about the business networking groups, they have in the area.
+Meetup.com, on the other hand, is a platform where you can tailor finding the clients you want to work with and find the information about the business networking groups they have in the area.

-There also forums like Quora, Reddit, and LinkedIn groups that can provide a lot of leads of SEO clients.
-(Fig 4)
+There are also forums like Quora, Reddit, and LinkedIn groups that can provide a lot of leads for SEO clients.

-5) Facebook advertising: It is one of the most powerful platforms wherein you can get a market of potential leads for SEO clients.
-Fig 5
+It is one of the most powerful platforms wherein you can get a market of potential leads for SEO clients.

 It has 1.39 billion active users, according to B2C.
 You can target clients in a very specific way and do Facebook advertising.
-Neil Patel, in his blog regarding Facebook Advertising (3) states that you can bring clients to your site with irresistible ads.
+Neil Patel, in his blog regarding Facebook advertising, states that you can bring clients to your site with irresistible ads.

-6) Focus on Reviews: Nowadays, for everything whether any product or service customers check reviews online.
-Fig 6
+Nowadays, for everything whether any product or service customers check reviews online.

 Now you know that there are various other options by which you can get SEO clients even if you are not engaging in cold calling.
 Need more tips?